wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 > it is simply not in most computer scientists own best interests
 > to offer this kind of course.

+Second,
+piecemeal improvement is normal in open source development, but Wikipedia aside, it is still rare in other fields.
+In particular,
+people often use one another's slide decks as starting points for their own courses, but rarely offer their changes back to the original author in order to improve it.
+This is partly because educators' preferred file formats (Word, PowerPoint, and PDF) can't be handled gracefully by existing version control systems, but more importantly, there simply isn't a "culture of contribution" in education for projects like Software Carpentry to build on.

 The most important lesson learned in this period, though, was even more fundamental.
-Many faculty will agree that their students should learn more about computing.
+Many faculty in science, engineering, and medicine will agree that their students should learn more about computing.
 What they _won't_ agree on is
 what to take out of the current curriculum to make room for it.
-A typical undergraduate chemistry degree has roughly 1800 hours of class and laboratory time;
+A typical undergraduate science degree has roughly 1800 hours of class and laboratory time;
-anyone who wants to add more programming, more statistics, more writing, or more of anything else must either lengthen the program or take something out.
+anyone who wants to add more programming, more statistics, more writing, or more of anything else must either lengthen the program
+(which is financially and institutionally infeasible) or take something out.
 However,
-everything that's in the program is there because it has a passionate defender who thinks it's vitally important.
+everything in the program is there because it has a passionate defender who thinks it's vitally important, and who is likely senior to those faculty advocating the change.

+> _It Adds Up_
+>
-Saying, "We'll just add a little computing to every other course," is a cheat: five minutes per hour adds up to four entire courses in a four-year program.
+> Saying, "We'll just add a little computing to every other course," is a cheat:
+> five minutes per hour adds up to four entire courses in a four-year program.
-Pushing computing down to the high school level is also a non-starter, since that curriculum is also full.
+> Pushing computing down to the high school level is also a non-starter,
+> since that curriculum is also full.

 The sweet spot for this kind of training is therefore the first two or three years of graduate school.